Nonlinear optimization problems are often non-convex due to the

 ampl: reset; ampl: option solver knitroampl; ampl: option knitro_options "ms_enable=1 ms_num_to_save=5 ms_savetol=0.01"; ampl: model testproblem.mod; ampl: solve;

-which shows that many more functions calls were made than without
+which shows that many more iterations were needed than without

 knitro_mspoints.txt was also created,